WICG/element-timing/README.md

 const observer = new PerformanceObserver((list) => {
   let perfEntries = list.getEntries().forEach(function(entry) {
       // Send the information to analytics, or in this case just log it to console.
-      // |entry.startTime| contains the timestamp of when the image is displayed. if (entry.identifier === 'foobar')
+      // |entry.renderTime| contains the timestamp of when the image is displayed. if (entry.identifier === 'foobar')
-        console.log("My image took " + entry.startTime + " to render!");
+        console.log("My image took " + entry.renderTime + " to render!");
    });
 });
 observer.observe({entryTypes: ['element']});